alphagov/e-petitions/README.md

-# Welsh Parliament Petitions
+# Senedd Petitions

-This is the code base for the Welsh Parliament's petitions service (https://petition.senedd.wales).
+This is the code base for the Senedd's petitions service (https://petition.senedd.wales).

 ## Setup